 \subsubsection{Multi-photon double JC models}

 We can extend the single and double JC models to study multi-photon interactions and refer to such JC models as multi-photon JC models.
-Introduction of $N$-photon interaction in the single JC model transform the Hamiltonian in Eq.~(\ref{eq:singleJC}) to (after making the rotating wave approximation) \cite{shore1993jaynes,BR19}
+Introduction of $N$-photon interaction in the double JC model transforms the Hamiltonian in Eq.~(\ref{eq:doubleJC,RWA}) to~\cite{shore1993jaynes, BR19}

-Here, the interaction may be visualized as a physical process in which transition of an atom from the ground to excited (excited to ground) state happens in $N$ steps by absorbing (emitting) $N$ photons of equal frequency.
-Realization of such multi-photon optical processes became possible with the advent of laser, and now these processes are frequently realized in the laboratories (see \cite{BR19} for details).
-In a similar manner, we can also extend double JC model to obtain a nonlinear version of the same.
-The Hamiltonian describing a multi-photon double JC model under RWA (i.e., multi-photon variant of (\ref{eq:doubleJC,RWA})) can be expressed as
+Here, the interaction may be visualized as a physical process in which the transition of an atom from the ground to an excited (excited to ground) state happens in $N$ steps by absorbing (emitting) $N$ photons of equal frequency.
+Realization of such multi-photon optical processes became possible with the advent of the laser, and now these processes are frequently realized in laboratories (see~\cite{BR19} for details).
 For the resonant case, we must have $\omega_0 = N\omega$.
-Another possible route for generalisation or extension of the JC model arises from considering a nonlinearly interacting driving field.
+Another possible route for generalization or extension of the JC model arises from considering a nonlinearly interacting driving field.